Flat faced cats are widely admired for their squashed features. Some popular flat faced cat breed are: Persians, Scottish Folds, and Exotic Shorthair.

-Breeding cats and dogs with flat faces has been widely reported to be something that is having a serious affect on animal health and welfare.
+Breeding cats and dogs with flat faces has been widely reported as having a serious affect on animal health and welfare.

-In Germany there is even a word for the extreme breeding that has been happening increasingly in recent years – qualzucht.
-Directly translated?
-It means ‘torture breeding’.
+In Germany there is even a word for the extreme breeding of pets with exaggerated features – qualzucht.
+Directly translated, it means ‘torture breeding’.

-I don’t believe that it is morally acceptable to deliberately produce animals that require surgery in order to live a comfortable life.
+I don’t believe it is morally acceptable to deliberately produce animals that need surgery in order to live a comfortable life.